 Although your final results may take up to 6 months, you should notice an improvement in the appearance of your arms within 1-2 weeks as the swelling decreases.
 This varies depending on each patient and the amount of swelling.

 Costs are going to depend on which arm lift procedure you have performed.

-To find out more about an arm lift with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at one of our Austin locations, Round Rock or West Lake Hills.
+To find out more about an arm lift with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at our Austin location in West Lake Hills.